dasch-swiss/dsp-tools/docs/dsp-tools-usage.md

-## Upload data to a DSP server
+## `xmlupload`

-This command uploads data defined in an XML file onto a DSP server.
+This command uploads data defined in an XML file to a DSP server.

 ```bash
 dsp-tools xmlupload [options] xml_data_file.xml